askAboutKevin/Reentry-App/README.md

 Web application to connect formerly incarcerated individuals to resources and opportunities that will aid in job placement.

 Our Team:
-Kevin Dowdy
-Genna Lipkin
-Ayodele Farinre
+Kevin Dowdy, Genna Lipkin, & Ayodele Farinre
 ## Stack

 *API*